kowainik/relude/README.md

 For this you need to:

 1. Find the commit hash of the `relude` version you are using (can be found in [releases](https://github.com/kowainik/relude/releases)).
-2. Run command that downloads `.hlint.yaml` for that version.
+2. Run the command that downloads `.hlint.yaml` for that version.
 3. Run `hlint` using this file.

 For the latest `relude` version, this can be achieved by executing the following